Neymar double as Barca's rampant strikers sink Sociedad

 La Liga's top scorer Neymar took his total to 14 this season as he knocked in a Jeremy Mathieu cross after 53 minutes and in injury time he set up Messi to score from close range.

-Barca have 33 points from 13 games with Atletico Madrid, who face Espanyol later, on 26 points.
-Real Madrid, who were hammered 4-0 by Barca last weekend and are now nine points off the pace, play Eibar on Sunday.

-Astonishingly, the trio's latest heroics meant that Messi, Neymar and Suarez have so far scored 125 goals between them in all competitions for Barca over the calendar year.
+Astonishingly, the trio's latest performances meant that Messi, Neymar and Suarez have so far scored 125 goals between them in all competitions for Barca over the calendar year.

 "Between them, they look for each other all the time and the objective is for them to be happy which happens when they score," Alves told reporters.